 Foreign qualifications in Sweden

-Some professions, for example within healthcare and law, are regulated through legislation and require a particular qualification or authorisation to practice in Sweden.
+Some professions, for example within healthcare, education and law, are regulated through legislation and require a particular qualification or authorisation to practice in Sweden.
 If you would like to work in these professions you must contact the relevant authority and apply for the right to practice.
 The Swedish Council for Higher Education provides information on the various regulated professions and authorities to contact.

 Many professions are non-regulated and it is not a requirement to have your foreign qualifications formally recognised.
 At the same time, the Swedish Council for Higher Education can provide you with a written statement you can use when applying for jobs.
 The statement may help a prospective employer to understand what you have studied by describing your qualification and comparing it to an equivalent Swedish qualification.
 For more information visit the Swedish Council for Higher Education website.